Server Side Rendering and Client Side Rendering

 The below diagram from the Walmart Tech Blog gives a pictorial representation of the same.

 For every other routing, a new request will be sent to the server for an HTML page.
-The server will go through the entire process of building the viewable HTML page and sends the JavaScript files as and when the client requests.
+The server will go through the entire process of building the viewable HTML page and send the JavaScript files as and when the client requests.

-So the server side render will give you a viewable page faster, but it won’t be intractable right away, whereas the client side render will take time on the initial load but give you a completed intractable page.
+So the server-side render will give you a viewable page faster, but it won’t be intractable right away, whereas the client-side render will take time on the initial load but give you a completed intractable page.

 Differences and good parts:

 As you may notice, the client saves time by not waiting for a server response, thus giving a good user experience in the second and subsequent renders.
 This is done by the framework, on the client.
-The server sends most of the data on initial request, such that the framework can do the routing by dynamically building pages.
+The server sends most of the data on the initial request, such that the framework can do the routing by dynamically building pages.

 By this, the subsequent rendering of pages is faster as it is done locally.

-That implies, the server side rendering is slower on the subsequent renders.
+That implies the server-side rendering is slower on the subsequent renders.

 Good parts of Client Side Rendering: